KarthiCholan/Python/Clean_Old_AMI/README.md

-# Python program to clean old AMI  based certain criteria SUCH AS age, tags
+# Python program to clean old AMI  based certain criteria such as age, tags

 Cleaning by Age: